BLOCKCHAIN TECHNOLOGY & HEALTH CARE | Part 1

-When we talk about cryptography, it simply is hiding information behind a set of codes, to prevent unauthorised access.
+When we talk about cryptography, it simply is hiding information behind a set of codes, to prevent unauthorized access.

-It is also important for us to know that there has been speculations as to who really discovered blockchain technology, with names like Dorian Nakamoto, Nick Szabo, Hal Finney and Steve Craig, all names and identities that have been implicated in the history of the founding of blockchain technology.
+It is also important for us to know that there have been speculations as to who really discovered blockchain technology, with names like Dorian Nakamoto, Nick Szabo, Hal Finney, and Steve Craig, all names and identities that have been implicated in the history of the founding of blockchain technology.

 I came across blockchain technology, let’s say about five or four years ago, and from my first interaction with it, through cryptocurrencies, I have been fascinated by its somewhat weird nature.
 Did I just say weird?
 And ever since then, I have been personally learning, gaining more knowledge about blockchain, and its specific importance in health care practice.